shonsirsha/chimp_backend/README.md

-# chimp_backend
+# CHIMP BACKEND 🦧

-Backend for CHIMP 🦧 🧡 🍊
+Developed by the best team out there 🍊🧡

 ## Before You Start